lemlac/mulem/docs/reference.md

 keyword expr
 ```

-The presence of `:` signifies if a keyword is in block mode or inline mode. `then` is used to seperate a subject and expression when a keyword block is inlined.
+The presence of `:` signifies if a keyword is in block mode or inline mode. `then` is used to separate a subject and expression when a keyword block is inlined.

 #### `pass`